 COVID-19 fundamentally changed education, forcing hundreds of colleges, universities, schools, training centers and tutors to move tuition to virtual settings—many, for the first time.
 While many institutions and public learning spaces are now reopening, hybrid forms of teaching are likely to continue for a while yet.
 The success of this model entirely depends on the technology chosen for the job and how educators adapt to them, but a quick Google reveals EdTech to be an incredibly crowded space.
 So what online teaching software should you use to make a success of virtual teaching?

 There are virtual teaching tools out there for every different teaching approach imaginable, catered to a range of different ages, needs and abilities.
+According to Studocu, the e-learning market size exceeded $315 billion in 2021 and is still growing exceptionally fast in 2023.
 We’ve grouped together some of the basics—with options for individuals as well as institutions.
 They cover everything from colleague communication and video classrooms, to managing your schedule and sticking to your work hours.

 COVID-19 has made Zoom a household name.
 But in addition to using Zoom to video call your family, it’s a useful tool for no-frills virtual classrooms and department meetings.
 Its free version far outstrips Google Hangouts and Skype in terms of participant size—allowing you to host up to 100 participants at once.
 It also lets you create several breakout rooms, share screens and use group chat for smaller discussions during a lesson.
 You can easily record calls too—useful for self-critique as you iterate your online teaching methods, and for sharing meetings with colleagues who couldn’t attend.

 Price: free for 40-minute calls.
 Upgrade for $15/month for longer call durations.

 2. Google Classroom – for a free LMS